ray-project/ray/doc/source/rllib/rllib-env.rst

     Also check out the `scaling guide <rllib-training.html#scaling-guide>`__ for RLlib training.

-There are two ways to scale sample collection with Gym environments:
+There are two ways to scale experience collection with Gym environments:

     1. **Vectorization within a single process:** Though many envs can achieve high frame rates per core, their throughput is limited in practice by policy evaluation between steps.
 For example, even small TensorFlow models incur a couple milliseconds of latency to evaluate.
 This can be worked around by creating multiple envs per process and batching policy evaluations across these envs.